-On 18th June 1858, if his own account of events is to be believed (which has been uncharitably questioned by some), Charles Darwin received the biggest bombshell of his scientific career.
+On 18th June 1858, if his own account of events is to be believed (which has been uncharitably questioned by conspiracy theorists), Charles Darwin received the biggest bombshell of his scientific career.

 Having spent 20 years working on his unpublished theory of evolution by means of Natural Selection, Darwin received a letter from Alfred Russel Wallace, who was collecting specimens on the Malay Archipelago.
 During intermittent bouts of fever (most likely malaria), Wallace had independently come up with a theory uncannily similar to Darwin’s theory of Natural Selection.
 To his mortification, after all those years of research, Darwin realised he was in danger of being scooped!